maximus-brown/maximus-brown.github.io/_posts/2019-04-07-Deborah-Berry-Photography.md

 ![](/images/posts/deborah_photography/first_collection.jpg)

 She envisioned using this drop as a way to introduce her work and herself to the community.
 > It was exciting to see how much the community loved my work.
-I'm just over 50% sold now and I look forward to bringing more liquid art drops to the community.
+I'm just over 50% sold out now and I look forward to bringing more liquid art drops to the community.

 Her favorite thing is showing others the hidden beauty that can't be seen by the naked eye.